-The best options are wire transfers, debit, and credit cards, They all work ok, depending on the bank, card issuer, and crypto platform.
-You can click on the links above for the detail in each case, but the most important thing is having an account at a retail bank that allows transactions with cryptocurrency platforms.
+The best options of wide range options are wire transfers, debit, and credit cards, They all work ok, depending on the bank, card issuer, and crypto platform.
+You can click on the links above for the detail in each case, but the most important thing has an account at a retail bank that allows transactions with cryptocurrency platforms.
 You should check your bank’s policies before attempting to buy crypto directly from your bank account.

 The fact that we can still buy cryptocurrency at all with our fiat money is remarkable.
 Banks were initially happy to accept the merchant fees from cryptocurrency businesses to increase their turnover.

-Things have changed and banks now appreciate that, in the long term, cryptocurrency is a threat to their very existence.
-The take-home message is to buy crypto now – before it gets discouraged then banned by the banks and the governments that support them.
+Things have changed, and banks now appreciate that, in the long term, cryptocurrency is a threat to their very existence.
+The take-home message is to buy crypto now – before it gets discouraged and then banned by the banks and the governments that support them.